-At some point, your struggles with acne should lead to a physician.
+At some point, your struggles with acne should lead to a healthcare provider.
 And sometimes that doesn’t happen until you’ve tried every single drug store solution, every cleanser and skincare cream.

-Sure, you know what acne is.
-It’s pimples.
-But do you know what’s happening beneath your skin?
-Acne vulgaris may be the most common skin condition, but that doesn’t mean everyone knows what they need to know about it.
+According to an article published in the Indian Journal of Dermatology, acne vulgaris may be the most common skin condition, but that doesn’t mean everyone knows what they need to know about it.

 The clogged pore is further irritated by the bacteria Propionibacterium acnes, which makes it inflamed and irritated.
 The result of all of this: A pimple.
 And when this happens consistently, it’s safe to say you have acne.

 Not all pimples are alike — if you’ve had your share, you know this.
 Some, such as open comedones, better known as blackheads, are painless and mainly just an aesthetic concern.

 Pustules, for example, are topped with pus and are typically red around their base.
 Nodules are hard, large and painful, and come from deep beneath the surface of the skin.
 Cysts are deep, painful pimples that are filled with pus.

 We’ve all struggled with pimples at some point.
 (If you haven’t, the rest of the world hates you).
-But what makes your acne “severe”?
+But what makes your acne “severe?"

 But several factors may increase your risks of suffering from acne, particularly into adulthood.

-- Certain medications.
+Certain medications.
 Medications such as benzodiazepines, lithium, cyclosporin, serotonin uptake inhibitors, progestin birth control, and vitamin B complexes may be associated with acne development.

-- Smoking.
+Smoking.
 Tobacco use has a strong connection to acne in adult women.
 It even has a name: “smoker’s face,” and is characterized by comedones and some inflammatory pimples.

-- Hormone (endocrine) conditions.
+Hormone (endocrine) conditions.
 Certain hormonal imbalances or conditions can increase your risk of acne, particularly those that result in excess androgens.
 These may include PCOS and tumors on the ovaries, adrenal glands, and pituitary gland.

-- Menstrual cycle.
+Menstrual cycle.
 In addition to androgens, acne can be triggered by fluctuating hormones in the menstrual cycle.
 Acne generally worsens in women around their period, but also during perimenopause, pregnancy, and menopause.

-- Stress.
+Stress.
 Stress and lack of sleep are known risk factors for acne, and this risk factor is one of few within your control.

 Someone who gets a few pimples each month will not be given the same treatment regimen as someone with severe, ongoing acne troubles.

 Physical treatments.
 Visiting a dermatologist to undergo hands-on treatment is another option.
 If you’ve ever seen pimple-popping videos on the internet (Ew!), this is one of the physical treatments we’re referring to.
 Others include acne extraction and injections of corticosteroids into acne nodules and cysts.
-But in addition to removing lesions, a dermatologist may recommend phototherapy.
+But in addition to removing acne lesions, a dermatologist may recommend phototherapy.